 How many countries in the world?

-Trying to visit every country in the world is a thousand times tougher than I ever expected.
-For a start, I have to sit back and think ‘OK, but hang on, how many countries in the world?
-200 or so?’ it’s so tough to get a definitive answer.
+UPDATE MAY 2020: My attempts at visiting every country in the world was a thousand times tougher than I ever expected.
+For a start, I had to sit back and think ‘OK, but hang on, how many countries in the world?
+200 or so?’
+It’s so tough to get a definitive answer.
+Bear with me….